-I referred to the Glycaemic Index (GI) in my Healthy Living page, and also do, in many of my blog recipe postings.
-In summary it shows how quickly a food containing carbohydrate is absorbed into the blood.
+In summary the Glycaemic Index shows how quickly a food containing carbohydrate is absorbed into the blood.

-Foods are given a rating out of 100 based on their effect on blood glucose (sugar levels).
+Foods are given a rating out of 100 based on their influence on blood glucose (sugar levels).
 The higher the rating the more severe the effect on blood sugar.

 High GI rated foods that are broken down quickly and absorbed into the blood cause a rapid increase in blood glucose.
 Examples of high GI foods and their GI rating include:-

 White Bread (70)

 Mashed Potatoes (70)